facelessuser/sublime-markdown-popups/docs/src/markdown/api.md

 -   [`pymdownx.escapeall`][escapeall] allows you to escape almost any character.

--   [`pymdownx.saneheaders`][saneheaders] This adjust the handlling of header recognition that prevents conflicts with things like GitHub issue recognition (`#3`) and headers.
+-   [`pymdownx.saneheaders`][saneheaders] This adjusts the handling of header recognition that prevents conflicts with things like GitHub issue recognition (`#3`) and headers.
 It requires headers to have a space after the hash symbol.

 -   [`pymdownx.tilde`][tilde] allows you to represent elements via the `<ins>` tag and super script, but Sublime cannot